j-i-l/vim-config/README.md

 ### [vim-latex](8)
-is a powerfull plugin is you plan to use vim to write in latex.
+is a powerful plugin is you plan to use vim to write in latex.

 This one is on sourceforge, you can go [here](9) to get the last version.